Bedding Ceremony Stories: The Strange, Symbolic Heart of Medieval Marriage

 Notable Examples That Prove Bedding Ceremonies Were Real

-• King James IV of Scotland and Margaret Tudor: Their wedding included a formal bedding ceremony, witnessed by the royal court.
+• King James IV of Scotland and Margaret Tudor: Their union included a formal bedding witnessed by the Scottish court.

-• King Henry VIII and Anne of Cleves: Although their marriage was annulled, records suggest a bedding ceremony took place, emphasizing how important the ritual was for royal unions.
+• King Henry VIII and Anne of Cleves: Despite their annulled marriage, records confirm a bedding ceremony occurred, emphasizing its political significance.

-For more examples and stories, visit Bedding Ceremony Stories: Separating Myth from Reality.
+For more real-world examples, visit our deep dive: Bedding Ceremony Stories: Separating Myth from Reality.

 Medieval Bedding Sets: A Symbol of Power and Prestige